prisma/prisma-examples/optimize/optimize-excessive-rows/README.md

-# Prisma Optimize Setup and Usage Example: Applying the "Excessive Number of Rows Returned" Recommendation
+# Prisma Optimize Usage Example: Applying the "Excessive Number of Rows Returned" Recommendation

-This repository demonstrates how to set up and use [Prisma Optimize](https://pris.ly/optimize) and focuses on applying the "Excessive Number of Rows Returned" recommendation.
+This repository demonstrates how to use [Prisma Optimize](https://pris.ly/optimize) to improve query performance using the "Excessive number of rows returned" recommendation.

 ## Prerequisites